MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-azure-object.md

 ### Scanning

-For larger objects such as cars, it’s advisable to move around the object while the initial detection is underway so that AOA is able to work with a larger span of sensed data for its detection and alignment.
-Standing in one spot may give very little surface information and AOA detection might not go above the detection threshold.
+For larger objects such as cars, we recommend moving around the object while the initial detection is underway so that HoloLens is able to work with a larger span of sensed data for detection and alignment.
+Standing in one spot may doesn't provide very much surface information/might not go above the detection threshold.

 ### Materials

 Highly reflective and dark materials are difficult to detect with HoloLens.
-If HoloLens is unable to detect the surface, AOA will not be able to use sensor data for alignment and detection.
+If HoloLens is unable to detect the surface, the object anchor will not be able to use sensor data for alignment and detection.

 ### Topology

-AOA works best on larger objects that have unique topology and asymmetric features.
+Object anchors work best on larger objects that have unique topology and asymmetric features.

 • Do not use symmetrical objects as this can cause confusion about the orientation of the object.